The Role of Texture in Creating Cozy Interiors

 Shaby Luxury Bedroom designed by Paradigms

 Textures have a profound effect on our mood and perception of a space.
-Soft and plush textures evoke warmth and comfort, making a room feel more inviting.
-Conversely, rough and hard textures can add an element of ruggedness and stability.
+Soft and plush textures evoke warmth and comfort, making a room more inviting.
+Conversely, rough and rugged textures can add an element of ruggedness and stability.
 As interior designer Nate Berkus notes, "Texture makes a room feel richer and more complex.
 It gives your eyes something to land on and adds layers to a space."

 Research indicates that texture can significantly impact our emotional responses to a space.
 For example, a study published in the Journal of Environmental Psychology found that participants felt more comfortable and relaxed in rooms with a mix of soft and hard textures.